roopeheikkila/NBEHBC/README.md

 # NBEHBC

+## this repository is used for the course:
-## course: NBE-E4530 Special Course in Human Neuroscience V/ Human brain connectivity
+## NBE-E4530 Special Course in Human Neuroscience V/ Human brain connectivity